 Agents of BIFROST

-In a Heroic campaign, the maxima for movement are Running 10”, Swimming 5”, and Leaping 5”; the cost of additional Running, Swimming, or Leaping doubles after these maxima.
-There is no maximum on any form of movement in Superheroic campaigns, or on other forms of movement in Heroic campaigns.
+In a Heroic campaign, the Normal Characteristic Maxima for movement are Running 10”, Swimming 5”, and Leaping 5”; the cost of additional Running, Swimming, or Leaping doubles after these maxima.

 COMBAT AND NONCOMBAT MOVEMENT